dmitrdv123/janedoe/README.md

   - docs: Screenshot contains links to localhost, after starting to use domains we need to change images
   - api: create and use email to send notification using sns and proper domain
 - aws:
-  - aws: configure bitcoincore EC2 to be accessible only from apprunner.
-Disputable since we need to manage it outside
   - aws: make appservice private to access only from api gateway
   - aws: configure cloudformation logs to delete when stack destroyed and retain
   - api: set limits for requests using aws